 From 100% Alvarinho, it is intensely complex, mineral and herbaceous on the nose.

 The palate is mouthwateringly lemony and sweet-sour; there is ripe peachy stone fruit, great depth of flavour, length and complexity and a minerally finish.

-This is refreshing enough to drink alone, but will also match with food - it reminds me of everything I love about Austrian Riesling and is similarly versatile - meaty fish, creamy pasta and white meat will all match well, whilst it has the body to stand up to strong, restaurant-style flavours.
+This is refreshing enough to drink alone, but will also match with food, such as meaty fish, creamy pasta and white meat.
+A versatile wine, it has the body to stand up to strong, restaurant-style flavours.

 Priced from £15.95 at Butlers Wine Cellar, Uncorked and Fortnum & Mason (2010 only).